Safe And Sane Food Policy:

-As you can see on the graph there were a couple small peaks and one that is off the charts, almost literally.
+As you can see on the graph on page 14, there were a couple small peaks and one that is off the charts, almost literally.
 I was dealing with a process that was unpredictable.
 My next step was to identify the source of the problem as fast as I could.

 The 30 minutes I spent plotting the results in sequence in time with a pencil and paper paid double.
 I was able to isolate the days in which the high bacteria counts showed up (Day 2, 10, 11 and 17).

 If it was a mutated gut bacteria, it first had to get into the milk.
 We made a checklist of every way we could think of that a bit could get in the milk.
 Most of them involved feces.
 We went to the milking parlor and observed, on the days when the people who had been working when the problem last occurred.